 - It opens to Quick Access now.

-The navigation pane in older File Explorer had a tab ‘Favorites’ which is now replaced with ‘Quick Access’ which helps users to navigate to their frequently used locations and the recently used files quickly.
+The navigation pane in the older File Explorer had a tab ‘Favorites’ which is now replaced with ‘Quick Access’ which helps users to navigate to their frequently used locations and the recently used files quickly.

 You can access your frequently visited files with the newly added Quick Access feature.
 It includes the commonly used folders and automatically suggests the lists of files you frequently use, so as to let you access them quickly.